EzekialSA/4scanner/README.md

 ![4scanner logo](logo/4scanner128.png)

-4scanner can search multiple imageboard threads for matching keywords then download all images to disk.
+4scanner can search multiple imageboards threads for matching keywords then download all images to disk.

 ## Supported imageboards